 The project was a collaborative two-person effort.
 My teammate was Chase Nguyen.
 We planned the pitch video together and then I used Adobe After Effects to edit the video, for which Chase created many of the visual assets.

-Prior to teaming up with Chase I explored how I might encourage prosocial behavior within the COD community by using personality scores for matchmaking.
+Prior to teaming up with Chase, I explored how I might encourage prosocial behavior within the COD community by using personality scores for matchmaking.
+Then, with Chase, we moved to a couch co-op system for local players.
+Some of the players we interviewed (particularly women) weren’t keen on gaming with strangers in private homes, so we settled on friend-to-friend recruitment.

 We met with the Activision Design Team and then we conducted remote interviews with online gamers.
 While some of our subjects made new friends through online gaming, none were from COD.
 They typically played with people they knew or from their extended networks.
 We also heard from a pair of veteran domain experts: Geoff Moore (Senior Manager Product Creative, Homer) and Brandon Caiting (Game Designer, Riot Games).
 Here are some of the interview highlights.